Want to be part of our Stories?

-I am Rania Mohamed, I received B.Sc. from the department of Systems & Biomedical Engineering, Faculty of Engineering, Helwan University, Egypt.
+I am Rania Mohamed, I received a B.Sc. from the Department of Systems & Biomedical Engineering, Faculty of Engineering, Helwan University, Egypt.
 I joined the National Institute of laser enhanced science “NILES” in the department of Engineering Application of laser ‘EAL”, Cairo University in 2009 as an academic assistant and got the diploma, M.Sc. degrees from the same department in 2009, and 2016.
 Now, I am a Ph.D. student, at the final stage of my thesis.
 My main area of research is adaptive optics and the application of holographic projection in the medical field.

 What’s your backstory and how did you come up with the idea?

-I selected the topic of applying the holographic projection for medical data.
+I selected the topic of applying holographic projection to acquire medical data.
 As I was searching the state of the art of the medical holographic projection, I found a lack in applying this topic in the medical field.
 In other words, all the proposed systems in the literature focused only on the external surface of an organ.
 Thus, I thought deeply to improve this concept by focusing on the anatomical structures of an organ.
 By achieving that, an improvement in diagnosis and treatment planning could be achieved.

 Please describe the process of learning, iterating, and creating the project